NuclearPhoenixx/RouteryPi/README.md

 DAEMON_CONF="/etc/hostapd/hostapd.conf"
 ```

 You're ready to go!
 From now on hostapd will start whenever your Pi boots up.
-If you're working with status LEDs, you can download my python scripts, put it in some folder like ~/led/ and paste ```@reboot python /home/YOURUSERNAME/led/start.py``` into crontab by using ```sudo crontab -e```.
-Done!

-Note: Don't forget to edit the GPIO pins according to how you soldered your LEDs!

 ## Speed